Skip to content

 When creating the Droplet, DigitalOcean asks you to choose a plan.
 For most usage levels, a basic shared CPU plan is enough.

-DigitalOcean lets you choose between SSH and password-based authentication.
-SSH is more secure.
-The rest of this guide assumes you are using SSH.
+DigitalOcean lets you choose between SSH key and password-based authentication.
+SSH keys are considered more secure.

 Log in to your Droplet and create new user#